trailofbits/PrivacyRaven/README.md

 Recent literature has seen an arms race between privacy attacks and defenses on various systems.
 And until now, engineers and researchers have not had the privacy analysis tools they need to rival this trend.
 Hence, we developed PrivacyRaven- a machine learning assurance tool that aims to be:
-+ **Usable**: By providing multiple levels of abstraction, PrivacyRaven enables users to choose to automate much of the internal mechanics or directly control it when necessary based upon their use case and familiarity with the domain.
++ **Usable**: Multiple levels of abstraction allow users to either automate much of the internal mechanics or directly control them, depending on their use case and familiarity with the domain.
-+ **Flexible**: A modular design makes these attack configurations customizable and interoperable.
-Furthermore, it allows new privacy metrics and attacks to be incorporated in a straightforward process.
++ **Flexible**: A modular design makes the attack configurations customizable and interoperable.
+It also allows new privacy metrics and attacks to be incorporated straightforwardly.
 + **Efficient**: PrivacyRaven reduces the boilerplate, affording quick prototyping and fast experimentation.
-Each attack can be launched in less than 15 lines of code.
+Each attack can be launched in fewer than 15 lines of code.

 ## How does it work?